What the One Big Beautiful Bill Act means for charitable giving

 1. Permanent income tax brackets

-What this means for you: With rates no longer set to expire or revert to higher pre-2018 levels, tax planning becomes more predictable—there’s no rush to change your giving out of concern for higher tax rates.
+What this means for you: With rates no longer set to expire or revert to higher pre-2018 levels, you can plan your giving with more confidence.

 Moves to consider:

-• Plan thoughtfully: Work with a financial or tax advisor to strategically manage your giving to maximize your potential tax benefits.
+• Plan thoughtfully: Work with a financial or tax advisor to design a multi-year giving strategy to maximize your potential tax benefits.

 2. Continued higher standard deduction

-What this means for you: The higher threshold makes it important to evaluate whether your charitable giving combined with other itemized deductions exceeds the standard deduction.
-This will help you determine if bunching donations within a single year is an effective strategy.
+What this means for you: The higher threshold makes it important to check whether your charitable giving deductions, combined with other itemized deductions, exceed the standard deduction.

 Moves to consider: